evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Tourer_Pro_S/_index.md

 ## Interior

-The Volkswagen ID.7 Tourer Pro S boasts a driver-focused interior, enhancing the cockpit feel with premium materials throughout all key areas.
-A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+The Volkswagen ID.7 Tourer Pro S features a driver-centric interior, designed to enhance the cockpit feel with premium materials throughout.
+A notable highlight is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.

 ### Seats